-Trevelyan is a person-centred service providing high-quality care which supports people to live happy, healthy and increasingly independent lives.
-The service is led through highly effective and innovative leadership.
-People have a strong voice within the service.
+Gwynfryn is a person-centred service providing high-quality care which supports people to live happy, healthy and increasingly independent lives.
+The service is led through effective and compassionate leadership, which values the well-being of people and staff.
 People are supported by safe and professional care staff, with whom they have developed effective relationships.
+People live in an environment which is safe, secure and well-maintained.